davidharting/tweet-scheduler/notes.md

   - Models respond to `to_global_id` to get an identifier that can be used to retrieve the model.
 (Try `User.first.to_global_id.to_s` in the console)
   - You can generated a signed version of the global id.
 ActiveModels respond to [`signed_id`](https://blog.saeloun.com/2020/05/20/rails-6-1-adds-support-for-signed-ids-to-active-record.html), which can take a hash with things like `expires_at`, `purpose`, and other arbitrary data.
 - Finally learned the difference between `some_path` and `some_url` helpers.
 The `_url` version is fully qualified.
 So creating a link inside an email is a good use case.
 When linking within the app to the app, `_path` helpers are preferred.

+# 22. Password reset update

+- You can drop `binding.irb` in your code to get a debugger that will drop you into an interactive session